25 More Ways to Avoid Self-Injury and Prevent Self-Harm

-This blog is a continuation of the initial article posted on December 31, 2008, “25 Ways to Avoid Self-Injury and Prevent Self-Harm.”
+This blog is a continuation of the initial article previously posted, “25 Ways to Avoid Self-Injury and Prevent Self-Harm.”

 If you are feeling pressured to get past the “heat of the moment” and you need some ideas of how to do this safely, try using a handful of the following ideas.
 These ideas will not help solve your self-injury issue on a long-term basis, but they could help you to get through the actual moments when you are feeling at the highest risk.
 Safe distractions that also provide some element of emotional expression are a good balance.